-- a.
-Rejection or modification by the CW of a proposed corrective action by an investigator. - b.
-Letters of admonition, censure, reprimand, or warning. - c.
-Prepare recommendations for corrective action that are presented to the Governing body for approval.
-The range of potential recommendations include: - Probation or special limitations or restrictions to be imposed on continued Medical Staff membership or exercise of privileges, including, without limitation, requirements for co-admissions, mandatory consultation, or monitoring. - (2) Reduction or revocation of privileges. - (3) Suspension of privileges until completion of specific conditions or requirements. - (4) Reduction of membership status or limitation of any prerogatives directly related to the practitioner's delivery of patient care. - (5) Suspension of Medical Staff membership until completion of specific condition or requirements. - (6) Revocation of Medical Staff membership. - (7) Other actions appropriate to the facts that prompted the investigation. - 8.3-2 If the CW recommends an admonition, reprimand, or warning to a practitioner, it shall, at the practitioner's request, grant an interview with the CW.
+- 8.3.1 As soon as is practicable after the conclusion of the investigative process the CW shall act thereon.
+Such actions may include the following options: - 8.3.2 No corrective action to be taken and, if the CW determines that no credible evidence existed for the complaint, the removal of the complaint and any related information from the member's file.
+If the CW recommends that no corrective action be taken, such recommendation, together with such supporting documentation as may be required by the governing body, shall be transmitted thereto. - (a) Rejection or modification by the CW of a proposed corrective action by an investigator. - (b) Letters of admonition, censure, reprimand, or warning. - (c) Prepare recommendations for corrective action that are presented to the Governing body for approval.
+The range of potential recommendations include: - Probation or special limitations or restrictions to be imposed on continued Medical Staff membership or exercise of privileges, including, without limitation, requirements for co-admissions, mandatory consultation, or monitoring. - (ii) Reduction or revocation of privileges. - Suspension of privileges until completion of specific conditions or requirements. - (iv) Reduction of membership status or limitation of any prerogatives directly related to the practitioner's delivery of patient care. - (v) Suspension of Medical Staff membership until completion of specific condition or requirements. - (vi) Revocation of Medical Staff membership. - (vii) Other actions appropriate to the facts that prompted the investigation. - 8.3.3 If the CW recommends an admonition, reprimand, or warning to a practitioner, it shall, at the practitioner's request, grant an interview with the CW.
 Following the interview, the CW will consider the merits of the information divulged in the interview.
 If the CW decides to issue an admonition, reprimand, or warning, this shall conclude the matter and notice of the final decision shall be provided to the practitioner.